 Demands within our natural and social worlds are forcing a new reality for business.
 Boards and senior teams have no choice but to leap from the runaway train of shareholder value.

-Well understood business purpose breaks down organisational silos, and unites departments and teams.
+Well understood business purpose breaks down organisational silos, to unite departments and teams.
 Clear statements of purpose lead to a more effective organisation.

 Your organisation’s ambition to change the world can inspire great accomplishments – but only if people see how their own role fits into the wider purpose.
 Are your people mopping floors or, as NASA’s janitor believed, sending a man to the moon?